mcmaia/azureHttpTrigger/README.md

 ### Imports

 The following list of imports is what is necessary to work on our code.
-It is important to hightlight 2 of those imports. **requests** and **from io import StringIO**.
+It is important to highlight 2 of those imports. **requests** and **from io import StringIO**.
 The first will allow you to consume an API.
-The second is a in-memory file-like object, which means, in our case, that this object will write our csv before downloading.
+The second is an in-memory file-like object, which means, in our case, that this object will write our csv before downloading.

+Note: `request` must be installed. `pip install requests` - after this, don't forget to insert `request` in your requeirements.txt.
+Otherwise, when you deploy your project, it won't work.
+That's because you have to "advise" Azure that it needs to include something you have installed locally.

 ```Python